victorhugommf/paolagiacomelli/wp-content/plugins/click-to-chat-for-whatsapp/readme.txt

 Select a Style that matches your Website design.

-* 8 pre-defined style/designs
+* 8 pre-defined customizable style/designs
 * Add your own Image/GIF
-* Custom Element/Design
+* Custom Element/Design (convert any element as WhatsApp Chat element)
-* Shortcodes
+* Shortcodes (Add WhatsApp button/icon with inline the content)
 * Different Styles, Positions for Mobile, Desktop
-* All pre-defined styles are customizable
-* Select style and customize it to match the website design.
+* Select the style and customize to match the website design

 [list of Styles](https://holithemes.com/plugins/click-to-chat/list-of-styles/)  |  ✏️[Customize Styles](https://holithemes.com/plugins/click-to-chat/customize-styles/)